chadgoding-ping/Solution-WorkForce/README.md

 This profile provides a base configuration for PingFederate.

-It is designed to be used in conjunction with my PD-Base Profile (https://github.com/cprice-ping/PD-Base).
+It is designed to be used in conjunction with a PD-Base Profile (https://github.com/cprice-ping/PD-Base).

 ## Deployment
 * Copy the `docker-compose.yaml` and `env_vars` files to a folder